-SPC Smith, I am providing your initial counseling and will outline what I expect of you.
-This counseling will inform you of what is expected from you during your time as a member of this platoon.
+This is your initial counseling; this counseling will inform you of what is expected from you during your time as a member of this platoon.

-Military Appearance.
-You will maintain the standard outline in AR 670-1 in addition to any policies procedures.
-You will show up to first formation in the proper uniform with a proper (haircut and be clean shaven or within your shaving profile) (hairstyle).
+Appearance: You will maintain the standard outline in AR 670-1 in addition to any policies / procedures.
+You will show up to first formation in the proper uniform with a proper hair cut and be clean shaven.
 You are required to carry your ID card, ID tags, paper and a pen at all times while in uniform.
-Keep in mind that portions of AR 670-1 are punitive, and could result in nonjudicial punishment against you should you fail to meet the